Zimbra-Community/bulkreply-zimlet/README.md

     [root@myzimbra bulkreply-zimlet]# git checkout 0.0.1
     [root@myzimbra bulkreply-zimlet]# chmod +rx install-dev.sh
     [root@myzimbra bulkreply-zimlet]# ./install.sh
-    We are about to install the Zimlet, do you want to deploy it as a developper ? (y/N) y [root@myzimbra bulkreply-zimlet]# su zimbra
+    We are about to install the Zimlet, do you want to deploy it as a developer ? y [root@myzimbra bulkreply-zimlet]# su zimbra
     [zimbra@myzimbra bulkreply-zimlet] zmprov mc default zimbraPrefZimletTreeOpen TRUE [zimbra@myzimbra bulkreply-zimlet] zmcontrol restart